Did you know that what you eat can affect how much pain you feel?

 “Sometimes we recommend melatonin to help you sleep,” Mueller said.

-Carilion’s pain management program, launched last year, also uses non-traditional approaches to help lessen pain and pain perception.
+Carilion’s pain management program also uses non-traditional approaches to help lessen pain and pain perception.
 These include: acupuncture, art therapy, aroma therapy, relaxation techniques and psychology.

 “Fifty-eight percent of people using this type of integrative therapy report a great deal of benefit,” said Mueller.
 “Eighty-one percent say it is at least helpful.”